DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 The highlighter has a strong, white toned, pearlescent colour to it that I really like, especially with the other products.
 The payoff is great, you don’t need to be too heavy handed with it.
 Like the contour and the blush, the pigmentation isn’t so strong that you’re blending forever, it’s buildable in a very useful way.

-Both palettes I ended up with are more in line with the images of the Light palette seen online.
+Both palettes are more in line with the images of the Light palette seen online.
 I emailed Sleek Makeup to ask for their comments about the two palettes being exactly the same despite being marketed as two different shades and they have responded with the following:

 “The blush colour in both kits are the same, both rose gold however in regards to the contour pallet the shades are different.
 The fair contour kit is lighter than the one you will get in the lighter contour kit.”Sleek MAkeup via email